LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### Parameter Hierarchy

-As noted previously, LDAR-Sim usues a 4 level hierarchy of simulations, virtual world, programs and methods parameters.
-To tell LDAR_Sim what level in the hierarchy your parameter file is destined for, you must specify a `parameter\_level` parameter that will specify what level your paremeter file is aimed at.
+As noted previously, LDAR-Sim uses a 4 level hierarchy of simulations, virtual world, programs and methods parameters.
+To tell LDAR_Sim what level in the hierarchy your parameter file is destined for, you must specify a `parameter\_level` parameter that will specify what level your parameter file is aimed at.

 The `parameter_level` parameter can be one of three values: